Longevity supplement

 Evidence level: Peer reviewed

-The SmartAge trial (JAMA Netw Open, 2022) is the key human study.
+How to read this: The SmartAge trial (JAMA Netw Open, 2022) is the key human study.
 Results showed memory improvements in subjective cognitive decline but are preliminary.
 Cite directly and note study limitations.